Institute for Orthodox Christian Studies: History and vision

 IOCS was founded 2 March 1999 as a registered charity and limited company in England and Wales.
 It became a member of the Cambridge Theological Federation in the same year.
-In 2012 the Orthodox Episcopal Assembly for Great Britain and Ireland recognised, approved and blessed IOCS as an educational centre and appointed one of its bishops, Metropolitan Kallistos Ware, to be the institute's first president.
-Concordant with the teaching at IOCS, he is also an advocate for teaching the Orthodox faith in English.
+In 2012 the Orthodox Episcopal Assembly for Great Britain and Ireland recognized, approved and blessed IOCS as an educational centre and appointed one of its bishops, Metropolitan Kallistos Ware, to be the institute's first president.
+Concordant with the teaching at IOCS, he was also an advocate for teaching the Orthodox faith in English.